Iron Man (Ultimate Marvel character): Ultimate Comics: X-Men

 In Ultimate Comics: X-Men, following the establishment of the mutant nation of Utopia, Tony Stark is appointed as a liaison between Utopia and the United States by President Steve Rogers.
 Within Utopia, Stark assumes the role of business affairs and military consultant for the fledgling nation.
 With Kitty's help, he fakes an explosion in one of Utopia's greenhouses that seemingly destroys the 'super seed' developed by the mutants.
 Later he promises Kitty that once the attention has shifted away from Utopia, he will start releasing the seeds through back channels and have them freely distributed in accordance to Kitty's wishes.

 Return

-When the Maker collaborated with High Evolutionary to destroy the Superflow that kept the different universes separate in order to merge them into one reality, the Ultimates members Captain America, Iron Man, Giant-Man, Wasp, and Hulk were revived where they were to help Eternity fight the First Firmament.
-When Earth-616's version of the Ultimates arrived on Counter-Earth to confront Maker about his actions, he ordered the Earth-1610 Ultimates to attack.
-As both versions of Ultimates concluded that there is no reason to fight each other, Maker killed the Earth-1610 Captain America for disobeying his orders.
-Upon Maker being defeated, both Ultimates helped Eternity to defeat the First Firmament.
-Afterwards, Ultimate Iron Man and the remaining members of the Earth-1610 Ultimates left to pursue Maker.
+When the Maker collaborates with High Evolutionary to destroy the Superflow that separates the multiverse to merge all universes into one reality, the Ultimates members Captain America, Iron Man, Giant-Man, Wasp, and Hulk are revived and help Eternity fight the First Firmament.
+When Earth-616's version of the Ultimates arrive on Counter-Earth to confront Maker, he orders the Earth-1610 Ultimates to attack.
+As both versions of Ultimates conclude that there is no reason to fight each other, Maker kills the Earth-1610 Captain America for disobeying his orders.
+Iron Man and the remaining members of the Earth-1610 Ultimates leave to pursue Maker.

 Other versions

 Secret Wars (2015)

-During the Secret Wars storyline, a variation of Ultimate Iron Man resides on the Battleworld domain known as the Kingdom of Manhattan where he co-exists with a variation of his Earth-616 counterpart.
+During the Secret Wars storyline, a variation of Ultimate Iron Man resides on the Battleworld domain known as the Kingdom of Manhattan, where he co-exists with a variation of his Earth-616 counterpart.